 CBS realized they were in a bit of a rock-and-a-hard place with TOS.
 Unlike the much newer productions (such as TNG, which would later get remastered from the raw elements), they only had the finished episodes.
 So they did not have the isolated original elements to work with.

-The old visual effects were looking worse for wear, by modern standards they never looked spectacular because of all the layers of printing film-onto-film and splicing in the visual elements, and there was lots of generational loss on the frequently re-used stock Enterprise footage.
-CBS made the controversial decision to replace the VFX sequences entirely with a new CGI Enterprise, and new more realistic planets.
+The old visual effects were looking worse for wear, by modern standards they never looked spectacular because of all the layers of printing film-onto-film and splicing in the visual elements, and there was lots of generational loss on the frequently re-used stock ship footage.
+CBS made the controversial decision to replace the visual effects (VFX) sequences entirely with a new computer generated USS Enterprise, and new more realistic planets.

 The original 35mm film canisters of each episode were pulled from the archives and freshly scanned at 2K.
 The film was then digitally cleaned up by removing dirt and scratches and given a new color grading.